-RIO [?] removes the possibility to find gadgets by encrypting all return instructions.
+RIO removes the possibility to find gadgets by encrypting all return instructions.
 Typically, gadget finding algorithms start to search for gadgets with the return instruction.
-By removing this starting point from the binary, these algorithms need to be adapted in order to work again.
+By removing this starting point from the binary, these algorithms ldr r0, [pc, #12] adds r0, #offset mov pc, r0 need to be adapted in order to work again.
 Also, by removing the information which registers are popped from the stack, it is no longer possible to construct a payload, as it is unknown how much the stack pointer advances and where in the payload to place the next gadget address.